• Skip to primary navigation

 • It uses the same language

 ColdFusion and Lucee both use CFML to interact with a Java Virtual Machine.
-The languages uses CF tags and CFScript for efficient coding.
-This makes both ACF and Lucee infinitely more efficient than competitors, based upon fewer keystrokes alone!
+The languages use CF tags and CFScript for efficient coding.
+Based on fewer keystrokes alone, this makes ACF and Lucee infinitely more efficient than competitors!

 • Lucee is popular

 According to our State of the CF Union Survey, over 40% of all CFML developers use some version of Lucee.
-This means there’s a strong and active group of developers available to help with any project that involves Lucee.
+This means a strong and active group of developers is available to help with any project involving Lucee.
 “Join the community, get involved” is their official invitation for everyone who wants to contribute either as a community supporter or by contributing with the source code, etc.

 • Its ancestor is still around

-Lucee was created off a now-defunct open source CFML engine called Railo.
-Though it may be gone, a lot of my guests on the CF Alive podcast and I encounter some remnants of Railo out in the wild.
-It’s been over a decade since the folks at Lucee broke off to do their own thing and some of our clients still have Railo-based spaghetti code out!
+Lucee was created from a now-defunct open-source CFML engine called Railo.
+Though it may be gone, many of my guests on the CF Alive podcast and I encounter remnants of Railo out in the wild.
+It's been over a decade since the folks at Lucee broke off to do their own thing, and some of our clients still have Railo-based spaghetti code out!

 • It's a Java Servlet